Best Cafes in Chiang Mai (Quiet, Quality Spots to Work & Slow Down)

 Inside Chiang Mai University, you’ll find one of the most scenic café settings in the city.

-The campus itself is genuinely beautiful — lakes, mountains in the background, and a more open, relaxed environment than anything you’ll ever find in Bangkok.
-It feels less like a typical university and more like a park, and the café sits right in the middle of that setting.
+The campus itself is genuinely beautiful—lakes, mountains in the background, and a more open, relaxed environment than anything you’ll find in Bangkok.
+It feels less like a typical university and more like a park, and the café sits right in the middle of that setting—one of those spots that quietly earns its place among the best cafes in Chiang Mai.

 It’s a popular spot, so it can get busy at times, but that’s mostly because of how well-known it is locally.
 Despite that, it never feels overwhelming — there’s enough space around the area to walk, sit, and take things slowly.